sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ### Prerequisites

-1. You have **fewer than 2500 repositories** on your Bitbucket Server instance.
 1. You have the exact same user accounts, **with matching usernames**, in Sourcegraph and Bitbucket Server.
 This can be accomplished by configuring an [external authentication provider](../auth/index.md) that mirrors user accounts from a central directory like LDAP or Active Directory.
 The same should be done on Bitbucket Server with [external user directories](https://confluence.atlassian.com/bitbucketserver/external-user-directories-776640394.html).
 1. Ensure you have set `auth.enableUsernameChanges` to **`false`** in the [site config](../config/site_config.md) to prevent users from changing their usernames and **escalating their privileges**.